 For manufacturers trying to keep up with technology trends, the feeling of constantly playing catch-up must be acute.
 No sooner does a company release its latest and greatest piece of home entertainment kit than a new feature comes along and suddenly obsoletion beckons.
 When it comes to products such as AV receivers that have to link multiple devices, all with their own raft of constantly evolving specifications, things are even trickier.

-As the hub of any home cinema, AVRs must be able to keep up with the ever-changing demands of video, sound, streaming and gaming technology, not to mention the NeverEnding Story-like tome of HDMI 2.1 protocols that provide the basis of their interface.
+As the hub of any home cinema, an AVR must be able to keep up with the ever-changing demands of video, sound, streaming and gaming technology, not to mention the NeverEnding Story-like tome of HDMI 2.1 protocols that provide the basis of their interface.

 This means that users who purchased the RX-A6A when it launched in 2021 had to patiently wait for firmware updates to unlock the capability for passthrough of uncompressed 4K@120Hz and 8K@60Hz signals as well as HDR10+ across its seven inputs and three outputs.
-As of August 2022, gaming features such as ALLM (Auto Low Latency mode) and VRR (Variable Refresh Rate) will also be supported, but there’s still no date for when QMS (Quick Media Switching) and QFT (Quick Frame Transport) will be added.
+Support for gaming features ALLM (Auto Low Latency mode) and VRR (Variable Refresh Rate) has also been added retrospectively, but there’s still no date for when QMS (Quick Media Switching) and QFT (Quick Frame Transport) will be added.

 Costing £2299 / $2200 / AU$3699, the Yamaha RX-A6A supersedes 2019’s RX-A3080 and sits firmly in Denon AVC-X6700H territory.
 The Denon is a formidable What Hi-Fi?
 Award-winner that launched at £2299 / $2499 / AU$6190 and offers two more channels of amplification than the RX-A6A.
 Unlike the Yamaha, however, only one of its eight inputs and two of its three outputs are HDMI 2.1-certified (though all ports already support 2.1 gaming features such as VRR, ALLM, QMS and QFT).

-Yamaha considers the RX-A6A to be the best-value AVR in its current line-up as it boasts a near-identical feature set to the flagship RX-A8A (£3299 / $3000 / AU$6299) for considerably less outlay, especially when you consider that it can be found at many retailers discounted by around 13 per cent.
+Yamaha considers the RX-A6A to be the best-value AVR in its current line-up as it boasts a near-identical feature set to the flagship RX-A8A (£3299 / $3000 / AU$6299) for considerably less outlay, especially when you consider that it can now be found for much less than its launch price.
 Most of the differences are subtle and internal: the A6A doesn't have the same separation between the transformer and power stages, extra-large custom block capacitors or the same level of structural damping as the A8A.
 Additionally, while the A8A has dual 32-bit/384kHz ESS Hyperstream ES9026PRO DACs, the A6A only has one to handle the main channels, while an ES9007S DAC takes care of the ambient channels.

-Outwardly all the AVRs in the latest Aventage range share the same glossy, monolithic design with a sleek, uncluttered front panel that sports a large central volume control with an input select dial and large text LCD display.
+Outwardly, all the AVRs in the current Aventage range share the same glossy, monolithic design with a sleek, uncluttered front panel that sports a large central volume control with an input select dial and large text LCD display.
 The screen doesn’t display artwork in the way that the Arcam AVR5's does, but it can be customised to show the playback information of most interest to you.

 The remote control, however, is far from minimalist in its layout but benefits from being both backlit and tactile, helping you get to grips with its extensive, mainly useful shortcuts.